Homelessness: United Kingdom

 Following the Peasants' Revolt, English constables were authorized under 1383 English Poor Laws to collar vagabonds and force them to show support; if they could not, the penalty was gaol.
 Vagabonds could be sentenced to the stocks for three days and nights; in 1530, whipping was added.
 The presumption was that vagabonds were unlicensed beggars.
 In 1547, a bill was passed that subjected vagrants to more provisions of the criminal law, namely two years servitude and branding with a "V" as the penalty for the first offense and death for the second.
 Many vagabonds were among the convicts transported to the American colonies in the 18th century.

 During the 16th century in England, the state first tried to give housing to vagrants instead of punishing them, by introducing bridewells to take vagrants and train them for a profession.
 In the 17th and 18th centuries, these were replaced by workhouses but these were intended to discourage too much reliance on state help.

+Homeless man in World Trade Center in 1991.

 United States

-In the Antebellum South, the availability of enslaved labor made it difficult for poor white people to find work.
-To prevent them from cooperating with enslaved black people, slaveowners policed poor whites with vagrancy laws.

-After the American Civil War, a large number (by the hundreds or thousands) of homeless men formed part of a counterculture known as "hobohemia" all over the United States.
+After 1870 hundreds or thousands of homeless men formed part of a counterculture known as "hobohemia" all over the United States.
 In smaller towns, hobos temporarily lived near train tracks and hopped onto trains to various destinations.

-The growing movement toward social concern sparked the development of rescue missions, such as the U.S. first rescue mission, the New York City Rescue Mission, founded in 1872 by Jerry and Maria McAuley.
+The first U.S. rescue mission, the New York City Rescue Mission, founded in 1872 by Jerry and Maria McAuley.
+After 1890 the growing Progressive Era movement toward social concern sparked the development of rescue missions.